Vitiligo: Skin Pigment Loss and Possible Treatments

 Narrowband UVB Light

-Narrowband UVB light is also used to restore pigment lost in vitiligo and is becoming popular.
+Narrowband UVB light is also used to restore pigment lost in vitiligo and seems to be increasing in popularity.
 This light has two major differences from PUVA treatment: it doesn't require a psoralen pre-treatment and it uses a narrow range of ultraviolet wavelengths in the UVB range.
 The UVB light is provided by light panels or by light cabinets, which are available in home versions.
 A doctor's guidance is needed if treatment is performed at home.

 Other Possible Treatments